staking-foundation/docs/docs/40-staking-rewards.md

 The smoothing effect of Diva's aggregation of rewards reduces variance and "noise" in the expected rewards, making them smooth and predictable.

-1. Liquid Stakers & Operators can expect smooth aggregated rewards.
+1. Liquid Stakers & Operators can expect smoother aggregated rewards.
 2. If more ETH is staked overall, staking reward rates might decline.
 3. If the Ethereum network becomes more active, staking rewards might increase.

-Overall it is possible that factors 2 & 3 balance each other out to provide Ethereum Staking Rewards in the range of 5% APR over the ETH deposits.
+Overall, it is possible that factors 2 & 3 balance each other out to provide Ethereum Staking Rewards in the range of 5% APR over the ETH deposits.
 ‍
 ‍